Phone applications - downloading safety

 What risks do malicious phone apps pose?

 - Your device's unique ID

 - Internet data and information about how you use the app itself

 Smart phone app safety

 - Understand what is safe in the "cloud".

 - Limit social media exposure.

-- Understand social media safety tips to protect your information.
+- Understand to protect your information.

 - Be cautious about what apps you download.
 Make sure you're downloading phone applications from reputable, trusted sources.
 Your best bet is your smartphone's official app store.